ctrlcat0x/bettorr/README.md

 ## 📊 Data Format

-Each JSON file contains structured game data for optimal performance:
+Each JSON file within `magnet_data/` follows a consistent, structured format for optimal performance and easy parsing:

 ```json
 {